daniel-furman/ensemble-climate-projections/README.md

 The input data is located in the `data/` folder.
 Climate information was stored in 19 bioclimatic features (2.5 arc-minute resolution; baseline 1970-2000; with an extent from 109.3°W to 122.8°W and 31.9°N to 38.2°N), downloaded from the publicly available [WorldClim database](https://www.worldclim.org) (v.
 2.1, Fick & Hijmans, 2017).
 Presence data were downloaded from the publicly available Global Biodiversity Information Facility database ([GBIF](https://www.gbif.org), downloaded November 1, 2020) and from Leavitt et al., 2007.
 In addition, the most recently updated climate forecasts were obtained from [CMIP6](https://www.worldclim.org/data/cmip6/cmip6_clim2.5m.html), also from the WorldClim database.

+### Conclusion:

+---

+Our results reveal the importance of symbiotic species relationships for SDMs, so to more confidently select areas within predictions of truly suitable habitat.
+We hypothesize that habitat degradation for our two study species will be heightened where severely changing climate is paired with environmental catastrophe, such as strong wildfire.
+In conclusion, we pinpoint areas across the region where conservation for the two species should be targeted.